-The Industrial L2+ Managed Switch gives you the flexibility to access and manage it using any or all of the following methods:
+The Managed Switch gives you the flexibility to access and manage it using any or all of the following methods:

-- Remote Telnet Interface
+- An administration console

-- Web browser Interface
+- Web browser interface

 - An external SNMP-based network management application

-The remote Telnet and Web browser interfaces are embedded in the Industrial L2+ Managed Switch software and are available for immediate use.
+The administration console and Web browser interface support are embedded in the Managed Switch software and are available for immediate use.
 Each of these management methods has their own advantages.
 Table 3-1 compares the three management methods.

-Method Advantages Disadvantages

-Console No IP address or subnet needed Must be near the switch or use dial-up

-Text-based connection

-Telnet functionality and HyperTerminal Not convenient for remote users

-built into Windows Modem connection may prove to be unreliable

-95/98/NT/2000/ME/XP operating or slow

-systems

-ProcommPlus, putty, tera term

-Secure

-Remote Text-based Security can be compromised (hackers need

-Telnet Telnet functionality built into Windows only know the IP address)

-XP/2003, Vista, Windows 7 operating

-systems

-Can be accessed from any location

-Web Browser Ideal for configuring the switch remotely Security can be compromised (hackers need

-Compatible with all popular browsers only know the IP address and subnet mask)

-Can be accessed from any location May encounter lag times on poor connections

-Most visually appealing

-SNMP Agent Communicates with switch functions at Requires SNMP manager software

-the MIB level Least visually appealing of all three methods

-Based on open standards Some settings require calculations

-Security can be compromised (hackers need

-only know the community name)
+Method Advantages Disadvantages Console No IP address or subnet needed Must be near the switch or use dial-up Text-based connection Telnet functionality and HyperTerminal Not convenient for remote users built into Windows Modem connection may prove to be unreliable 95/98/NT/2000/ME/XP operating or slow systems Secure Web Browser Ideal for configuring the switch remotely Security can be compromised (hackers need Compatible with all popular browsers only know the IP address and subnet mask) Can be accessed from any location May encounter lag times on poor connections Most visually appealing SNMP Agent Communicates with switch functions at Requires SNMP manager software the MIB level Least visually appealing of all three methods Based on open standards Some settings require calculations Security can be compromised (hackers need only know the community name)

-Table 3-1: Management Methods Comparison
+Table 3-1 Comparison of Management Methods

-3.3 CLI Mode Management
+3.3 Administration Console